14th Wong Hock Boon Paediatric Masterclass

 Dr Tammy Lim

-Consultant, Division of Developmental and Behavioural Paediatrics, National University Hospital
+Consultant, Division of Paediatric Gastroenterology, Nutrition, Hepatology And Liver Transplantation, National University Hospital

 Dr Tammy Lim is a consultant at the Child Development Unit, as well as, the Division of Paediatric Gastroenterology, Nutrition, Hepatology and Liver Transplantation, at the Khoo Teck Puat - National University Children's Medical Institute, National University Hospital.
 Dr Lim is part of the Paediatric Feeding and Nutrition Clinic team, which sees children with feeding and swallowing problems.
 She is passionate about helping families of children with feeding difficulties, particularly children on the autism spectrum.